 When is aspirin for dogs useful?

 Aspirin is a non-steroidal anti-inflammatory drug (NSAID).
 As such, it can be used to treat the following issues:

 - mild to moderate, short-term pain

 When should you NOT give a dog aspirin?

 Pregnancy: If your dog is pregnant, aspirin should never be used.
 Taken late in the pregnancy, it can make the birth difficult, or even lead to the death of the mother or her pups.
-Aspirin may also cause birth defects at any time of your dog’s pregnancy.
+Aspirin may also cause birth defects at any time during your dog’s pregnancy.

 - Older Dogs: As dogs become older, aspirin should be replaced with other pain relievers.
 Older dogs are more susceptible to aspirin’s side effects (see below).

 - Bleeding Disorders: Aspirin can make bleeding disorders—including ulcers—worse.

 - Other Medications: If your dog is on other medications, it may be best not to use aspirin.
 Talk to your veterinarian first about possible interactions between aspirin and what your dog is already taking.